List of GMTV programmes: Toonattik

-Toonatik was the flagship children's strand of GMTV (known as CITV at weekends).
+Toonattik was the flagship children's strand of GMTV (known as CITV at weekends).
 It began on 5 February 2005 and was presented by Jamie Rickers and Anna Williamson.
 The strand aired on Saturdays and Sundays from 7:25 am until GMTV's closedown at 9:25 am.
 The original slot featured games, competitions and studio guests combined with the American imported cartoons.
 However, on 6 March 2010 it was reported that Toonattik and Action Stations! presenters Jamie and Anna would be made redundant, as part of ITV plc's buyout of Disney's 25% share in GMTV.
 So on Sunday 9 May 2010, Jamie and Anna departed and from the following weekend, the slot relaunched with out-of-vision presentation.
 From that point Toonattik also featured British cartoons.

 As of 12 March 2006, GMTV simulcasted Toonattik on the CITV channel during their allocated broadcast time, allowing younger Sky Digital, Virgin Media and Freeview viewers to access the show through the children's section of the EPG for the first time.
 Also, for the first time on the EPG it gave details for the programmes broadcast in the Toonattik time slot.

 Action Stations!

 Action Stations! was the flagship children's strand of the British breakfast television station, GMTV2 (branded as part of CITV).
 The slot aired between 06:00 and 08:40 on the CITV channel.

 It began broadcasting on 13 March 2006 and was simulcast on both the CITV channel and ITV2; however, it moved to ITV4 on 17 March 2008, meaning that ITV2 could broadcast 24 hours a day.
-From 7 June 2010, ITV4 ceased simulcasting, meaning that from early June 2010, GMTV2 could only been seen on the CITV channel, again allowing ITV4 to broadcast 24 hours a day.
+From 7 June 2010, ITV4 ceased simulcasting, meaning that from early June 2010, GMTV2 could only be seen on the CITV channel, again allowing ITV4 to broadcast 24 hours a day.

-Originally, Action Stations featured the voices of Toonattik presenters Jamie Rickers and Anna Williamson in the form of robots with pre-recorded links in between cartoons, and was later voiced by Mike Rance as a spaceship captain.
+Originally, Action Stations! featured the voices of Toonattik presenters Jamie Rickers and Anna Williamson in the form of robots with pre-recorded links in between cartoons, and was later voiced by Mike Rance as a spaceship captain.
 Between September 2009 and May 2010, the slot had the presenters presenting links from the Action Station's 'space base'.

-Action Stations featured characters Commander Action (David Kangas), Boogaloo (Serial #80064100) (Simon Fielding), Gribulous Bertnarg "Bert" Pimplewicks (Mike Rance) and Princess Akira, the ship's mechanic (Anna Singleton).
-These characters travelled the galaxy transmitting cartoons 'free to air' to the children of earth whilst trying to keep them from the clutches of the evil Dr Poopanski (James Hunt) who wanted to keep the cartoons for himself.